Strengthening employee engagement

 • the employee is involved in these exchanges (proposal and drafting of his/her objectives, self-assessment of his/her performance and skills, formalization of feedback to his/her manager, etc.);

-• the manager shares factual elements to support the evaluation, support development and provide visibility over the coming year, in conjunction with the company’s objectives.
+• the manager shares factual elements to back up his/her assessment, guide development and provide visibility over the coming year, in conjunction with the company’s objectives.

 Within the annual performance committee, our executive board also shares the assessments, remuneration and professional development scenarios of key individuals in the Group.
-In France, for example, during the 2022 fiscal year, 100% of employees were compensated at a level above that of the legal minimum wage.
+In France, for example, during the 2023 fiscal year, 100% of employees were compensated at a level above that of the legal minimum wage.
 The policy for base salaries is set at +5% above the minimum for the professional branch for all categories of staff.
 Our policy follows a rationale of competitiveness vis-à-vis the life sciences market and is generally at the median of this market.
 In addition to the financial elements related to individual performance compensation, we continue to pay close attention to collective performance compensation plans.
-For this reason, several mechanisms are already in place, such as a triennial incentive agreement entered into in 2020, and a profit-sharing agreement signed in 2008.
+For this reason, several mechanisms are already in place, such as a triennial incentive agreement renegotiated in 2023 and a profit-sharing agreement signed in 2008.
 The amounts from these agreements or voluntary payments may be invested in mutual funds, in the employee savings plan or in the employee retirement savings plan.
-Since 2016, leave days that have not been taken may also be paid into the PERCO, up to a limit of ten days per year.
+Since 2016, leave days that have not been taken may also be paid into the employee retirement savings plan, up to a limit of ten days per year.

 OUR RESULTS